srujayk/Ciphers-and-Codes/README.md

 # Ciphers-and-Codes
-Caesar and Vigenère ciphers and Morse code in C and Java.
+Caesar and Vigenère ciphers and Morse code implemented in C and Java.